Backup and Disaster Recovery Strategy

 Who Can Access Backups:

-Production Database (Neon):
+Production Database (RDS):

-Layer 2 Backups (S3):
+Layer 2 Backups (Our S3):

-- Automated backup job (write-only service account)
+- Automated backup job (write-only IAM role on the backup bucket)

 - Database administrator (read-only for restore)